Newroz Uysal Aslan

 Newroz Uysal Aslan (1992, Kemerli, Turkey) is a lawyer and a politician of the Green Left Party (YSP).
 In May 2023 she was elected into the Grand National Assembly of Turkey, representing Şırnak for the YSP.

 Early life and education

 Newroz Uysal Aslan was born in 1992 in Kemerli in the province of Sirnak.
 She and her family were expelled from their village and they then settled first to Sirnak and then to Cizre.
-Her mothers wish for Abdullah Öcalan to be free influenced her to become a lawyer.
+Her mother's wish for Abdullah Öcalan to be free influenced her to become a lawyer.
 She graduated from the faculty of law from the Istanbul University in 2014.

 Professional career

 Her first experiences as a lawyer she received while defending the victims of the curfew in the province of Sirnak in 2015.
 She joined the Asrin Law Office and became a member of the Lawyers for Freedom Association (Turkish: Özgürlük için Hukukçular Derneği, ÖHD).
 She is known for her defense of Abdullah Öcalan, the former and imprisoned leader of the Kurdistan Workers' Party (PKK).